 In 2005 W. Chan Kim and Renée Mauborgne published the Blue Ocean Strategy which with over one million copies sold has become a ‘must-read’ book for anyone involved in creating strategies for business.
 Its basic tenant is that lasting success comes not from competing in a crowded marketplace but from creating your own uncontested market space.
 The book is based on a study of 150 strategic moves that span more than 100 years and 30 industries.

-A Strategy Canvas can be built in QuickScore our Balanced Scorecard Software tool.
+A Strategy Canvas can be built into Spider Impact our Balanced Scorecard Software tool.

 A strategy canvas is basically a line graph that plots functions/factors against importance for a company or an organisation and then overlays competitors or industry benchmarks.
 In this way, information can be built to help formulate a competitive strategy.